anoopsarkar/compilers-class/llvm-practice.md

 but by default you should return the default value for the method return type (zero for integers, and true for booleans).

+When you generate code for a method declaration do the following:

+1. Create a new symbol table for local variables
+1. Create a BasicBlock, let's say `BB`
+1. Do `Builder.SetInsertPoint(BB)`
+1. If you have done the function declaration for `Function* func` then iterate through the function arguments using `arg_iterator` and allocate them into the stack for each argument.

+Let us consider an illustrative example for one function parameter called `a` of type `int` for a `Function* func`:

+    string name = string("a");
+    llvm::Function::arg_iterator AI = func->arg_begin();
+    AI->setName(name);
+    llvm::AllocaInst *Alloca = Builder.CreateAlloca(Builder.getInt32Ty(), nullptr, name.c_str());
+    // Store the initial value into the alloca.
+    Builder.CreateStore(static_cast<llvm::Value *>(&*AI), Alloca);
+    // Add to symbol table
+    syms.enter_symtbl(name, Alloca);

+You will have to iterate through each of the arguments in the method declaration AST and use the name and type and add it to the function definition using the `arg_iterator` as shown above by going through each function argument.

 #### Method Calls

 Code generation for a method call also requires some setup.